laurenyew/WeatherApp/README.md

 - [x] List detail will display the weather data in a detail activity.
 - [x] The weather results are cached.
 - [x] The user should be able to navigate back to the zip code list
-- [x] NOTE TO SELF: The list of zipcodes should probably be stored in the phone's database
+- [x] NOTE TO SELF: The list of zip codes should probably be stored in the phone's database

 ## Evaluation Points
 - [x] Code/project organization
 - [x] Android fundamentals
 - [x] Android API design/best practices
-- [x] Error handling (connection to weather service down, invalid zipcode, etc.)
+- [x] Error handling (connection to weather service down, invalid zip code, etc.)
-- [x] Error validation (user input: bad zipcode, duplicate zipcode)
+- [x] Error validation (user input: bad zip code, duplicate zip code)
-	- Duplicate zipcodes do not produce errors, but do not add duplicate list entries
+	- Duplicate zip codes do not produce errors, but do not add duplicate list entries
 - [x] API Error handling (API gives errors)
 - [x] Presentation